List of General Hospital characters introduced in the 1970s: General Hospital

 Dr. Gail Adamson comes to Port Charles in February 1977 as a psychiatrist, and it is revealed she had previously been a foster mother to Monica Quartermaine.
 Gail meets Lee Baldwin when they are both mourning the deaths of their spouses.
 Lee Baldwin had been married to Caroline Chandler Baldwin when Caroline was lost at sea with her son.
 Gail contacts Lee's adoptive son, Scott Baldwin, who then comes to Port Charles, gets a job as a clerk at General Hospital, and falls in love with Laura Webber.
 Gail and Monica's close relationship was threatened briefly when a jealous patient who knew them in the past revealed that Monica had been seduced by Gail's late husband, Greg.
 Upset at first by this, she eventually forgave Monica.
 Gail gives Monica advice about her love life when she is torn between Alan Quartermaine and Rick Webber.
 Along with Lesley Webber, Gail also helps Monica deliver her son A. J. Quartermaine during a snowstorm and is shocked when Monica announces that A.J. was fathered by Lesley's husband, Rick.
+Alan is later revealed to be A.J.'s biological father.

 Gail and Lee marry in 1979 and are very involved with Scott and Laura's life.
 When Laura wants to divorce Scott after falling in love with Luke Spencer, Lee burns the divorce papers but later admits what he did.
 The only issues in Lee and Gail's marriage was her devotion to Monica, whom Lee felt had deliberately tried to break up Rick and Lesley's marriage.
 Lee and Gail were present at Luke and Laura's wedding when Scotty appeared and announced he was contesting the divorce.
 Gail remains a strong force in Lee's struggle with remaining sober and a confidante to many hospital staff members.
 When Lee briefly went off the wagon, Gail and Bryan Phillips immediately stepped in to help Lee sober up for good.
 Lee and Gail's friendship with Rick and Lesley was briefly strained because of the divorce, and each of their devotion to their children, but by the time of Luke and Laura's wedding, Lee had come to forgive Laura and put the past behind him.